-Parents have expressed overwhelming support for the school's programs, structure, and communication, especially emphasizing the positive impact of the personalized learning model, which has been central to student success.
+Parents, including those of our students with disabilities, have expressed overwhelming support for the school's programs, structure, and communication, especially emphasizing the positive impact of the personalized learning model, which has been central to student success.
 The tailored approach has allowed students to thrive, with many parents noting that their children receive the individualized attention and resources they need.
 As one parent shared, "The school is helping my daughter.
 There are good teachers, and the program is well organized," while another noted, "I love the customized learning experience this school offers my son.
 Everything is tailored to his goals, and he has been able to grow in ways he couldn't in a traditional school."
 These comments reflect the school's commitment to meeting the diverse needs of its students, ensuring that no child is overlooked.